 If you can check everything off on this list, you are good to go.

 One word of caution though, I highly recommend not to put all your eggs in a basket.
-If an affiliate program or network will go out of business, you will have no backup plan to sustain your business.
+If an affiliate program or network goes out of business, you will have no backup plan to sustain your business.

 This is especially true when running a network.
 If a few offers go stale, it won’t affect your business much.
 However, if your entire network loses all its’ offers, you can go out of business in a matter of hours.